In The Neighbourhood

 YOUR CONCERT EXPERIENCE

 Prelude events are free pre-concert events, designed to enrich your concert experience.
 They can take different forms, ranging from Q&A sessions to pre-concert talks, panel discussions and Open Stage performances.

 CMNZ is pleased to provide opportunities for our young tertiary level musicians to learn from our touring artists.

 For many people their first encounter with chamber music is through school.
 We offer special deals for school groups and independent music schools: find out more about the School Concert Packages we offer.

 Chamber Music New Zealand is committed to promoting access for all.
-We do so through a range of activites, including: accessible concerts, audio described concerts, touch tours and accessible concert programme notes,
+We do so through a range of activites, including: accessible concerts, audio described concerts, touch tours and concert programme notes in accessible format.

 STEPPING OUT OF THE CONCERT HALL